Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations

-The right panels of Fig.~\ref{fig3} show the posteriors on $\beta$ for the primary and secondary stars, $P_{1}(\beta|\{x,y\})$ and $P_{2}(\beta|\{x,y\})$, and the joint posterior, $P\sim{P_{1}}{P_{2}}$, for both GW170817 with LIGO and GW170817-like event with a CE/ET network.
-As expected, largely positive values of $\beta$ do not have much posterior support for both the GW170817 data and the simulated ones.
-We can put a 90\% credible upper bound on $\beta$, as indicated by vertical dotted lines in the figure.
-As summarized in Table~\ref{tab2}, we found the bounds on $\beta$ from the current data and the future (simulated) data to be 2.2 and 2.4, respectively.
-We stress these are the bounds on the anisotropy parameter that have minimal contamination from uncertainties in EOSs.
-Interestingly, the current and future bounds are almost identical (in fact, the current bound is slightly stronger than the future bound).
-This is mainly because the center of the distribution $P_{\rm GW}(x,y)$ for GW170817 has a large offset from the universal relations.
+{ The middle and right panels of Fig.~\ref{fig3} show the posteriors on $\beta$ for the primary and secondary stars, $P_{1}(\beta|\{x,y\})$ and $P_{2}(\beta|\{x,y\})$, for both GW170817 data (top) and simulated GW170817-like data (bottom), considering the uniform (``prior 1'', middle) and physics-informed (``prior 2'', right) priors on $\beta$}.
+As expected, largely positive values of $\beta$ do not have much posterior support for both the GW170817 data and the simulated data.
+We can put a 90\% credible upper bound on $\beta$, as indicated by { colored} vertical dotted lines in the figure.
+We summarize in Table~\ref{tab2} the bounds on $\beta$ for the primary and secondary stars obtained with current (real) data and future (simulated) data { for both choices of prior}.
+We stress that these bounds have minimal contamination from uncertainties in the EOS. { The bounds obtained with the physics-informed prior are slightly lower than the ones obtained with the uniform prior, and, interestingly, current and future bounds are very similar.} This similarity is mainly because the bulk of the distribution $P_{\rm GW}(x,y)$ for GW170817 has a large offset from the URs.